-- Periodic monitoring of adverse impacts, their effect on sustainability factors of Fund companies and evolution over time. - Aggregation and review of adverse impacts at Fund level. - Active engagement with companies where adverse impacts are deemed to be considerable or have materially worsened, as applicable.
+Periodic monitoring of adverse impacts, their effect on sustainabiliy factors of Fund companies and evolution over time.
+Aggregation and review of adverse impacts at Fund level.
+Active engagement with companies where adverse impacts are deemed to be considerable or have materially worsened, as applicable.
 Engagement is also aimed at addressing sustainability issues, improving long-term business valuation and enhancing data transparency and availability.

-Additionally, in order to achieve the Fund's social and environmental characteristic, the Investment Manager shall use its best endeavours to ensure that the Fund shall:

-- Not invest in tobacco issuers as defined by MSCI GICS Industry Classification (Number 302030 - Tobacco Industry); - Not invest in issuers that derive more than 35% of revenues from coal production and mining of coal; - Not invest in issuers that derive more than 50% of revenues from oil sands exploration; - Generally limit investments to no more than circa 20%, in issuers that derive more than 50% of revenues from fossil fuel exploration which do not have clear targets for considerable climate mitigation; and - Generally limit investments in issuers that derive more than 20% of revenues from controversial weapons and without clear targets for considerable reduction.

-The Investment Manager uses the above sustainability indicators, including ESG findings from its global ESG Scoring Framework as well as further, detailed, fundamental research, to assess in detail a company's environmental and social characteristics.
+Additionally, in order to achieve the Fund's social and environmental characteristic, the Investment Manager shall use its best endeavours to ensure that the Fund shall: Not invest in tobacco issuers as defined by MSCI GICS Industry Classification (Number 302030 - Tobacco Industry); Not invest in issuers that derive more than 35% of revenues from coal production and mining of coal; Not invest in issuers that derive more than 50% of revenues from oil sands exploration; Generally limit investments to no more than circa 20%, in issuers that derive more than 50% of revenues from coal production; Generally limit investments in issuers that derive more than 20% of revenues from considerable climate mitigation; and The Investment Manager uses the above sustainability indicators, including ESG findings from its global ESG Scoring Framework as well as further, detailed, fundamental research, to assess in detail a company's environmental and social charactersitics.